KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS16.0.md

 *Or you can flash my [recovery2boot](https://www.androidfilehost.com/?fid=8889791610682891658) zip in TWRP.*

+Q: My device keeps booting into TWRP recovery.
+What should I do?
+*A: If you have GPIO21 connected to ground (or if you have something drawing power from it) your device will always boot to TWRP recovery (see FAQ section about DIY power button).
+If you have a hardware failure on GPIO21 you can edit /boot/config.txt to remove the GPIO21 related logic (see 'Ramdisk' and 'Graphics acceleration' sections).*

 Q: How to update from previous LineageOS 16.0 build without losing data?
 *A:*